drraghavendra/BIONET/README.md

 6)GPS feature enabled with path optimization enables to pick up agricultural waste efficiently and directly from the field.

-Instructions to run the Code Inti
+Instructions to run the Code

 1)Install BioNet.apk on Android Mobile

 2)Accept permissions then

 3)Sign up to a new account

 4)Onboarded and make use of the app to create  Green Energy Initiative and Impact on the society